 Actually, it takes up less time than you think.
 Band camp is the most intense, with rehearsals running from 8 a.m. until 9 p.m..
 It sounds hard, but this is when we get to know each other as well as get the hardest work done.
 Once classes begin our rehearsals are scheduled Monday through Thursday, 4 to 5:40 p.m.
 We also rehearse at the same time on Friday of game weeks.
 Even so, many of our students also maintain part-time jobs and have greater than a 3.0 GPA.

-Band camp dates are always the week before Fall semester classes begin which is usually the last week of August since classes begin after Labor Day.
+Band camp dates are generally the week before Fall semester classes begin.
 Check the website in late Spring for the exact dates.

 Any student at WMU and other colleges in the Kalamazoo area are welcome in the Bronco Marching Band.
 Many people are surprised to hear that the majority (more than 75 percent) of our members are in majors other than music.
 In fact, one of our recent drum majors was a biology major!